koserLeos/bind9/doc/arm/reference.rst

    seconds longer than the trigger TTL; if not, :iscman:`named` silently adjusts it upward.
 The default eligibility TTL is ``9``.

+.. namedconf:statement:: umbrella-virtual-appliance
+   :tags: server, query
+   :short: Sets the Virtual Appliance ID to send Cisco Umbrella servers

+   If Umbrella is enabled at compile time, this option sets the Virtual Appliance ID to be sent by ``named`` when forwarding a query to a Cisco Umbrella server.
+This can cause leakage of private information, and therefore should only be set by Cisco Umbrella customers; see :ref:`umbrella` for details.
+This field is represented as an integer.

+.. namedconf:statement:: umbrella-organization
+   :tags: server, query
+   :short: Sets the Organization ID to send Cisco Umbrella servers

+   If Umbrella is enabled at compile time, this option sets the Organization ID to be sent by ``named`` when forwarding a query to a Cisco Umbrella server.
+This can cause leakage of private information, and therefore should only be set by Cisco Umbrella customers; see :ref:`umbrella` for details.
+This field is represented as an integer.

+.. namedconf:statement:: umbrella-device
+   :tags: server, query
+   :short: Sets the Device ID to send Cisco Umbrella servers

+   If Umbrella is enabled at compile time, this option sets the Device ID to be sent by ``named`` when forwarding a query to a Cisco Umbrella server.
+This can cause leakage of private information, and therefore should only be set by Cisco Umbrella customers; see :ref:`umbrella` for details.
+This field is represented as a hexadecimal value 2 to 16 digits in length, representing 1 to 8 bytes.
+There must be an even number of digits.

 .. namedconf:statement:: v6-bias
    :tags: server, query
    :short: Indicates the number of milliseconds of preference to give to IPv6 name servers.